RiceComp427-Spring2019/comp427-hw1-paranoia-DrProfSgtMrJ/README.md

 - Assumptions:
   - I assume that there is a limited budget specifically dedicated for security.
 I also will assume that the network is only accessible to the staff of the stadium rather than publically avaliable.
+Lastly, the stadium also includes the parking lot around it.
 - Assets:
   - The assests that are important include the two football teams, the audience, the statium staff.
 Other assests that should be secured include